-As discussed in the preceding sections, Hydro Tasmania contends that the proposed Derogation is consistent with the causer pays principle by recovering the Additional Cost from the party who caused the need for additional R6.64 The NGF supports Hydro Tasmania's view.65 Hydro Tasmania further submits that, as the main beneficiaries of the new TFOS, it is appropriate to recover the Additional Cost from the New TFOS Units.66
+As discussed in the preceding sections, Hydro Tasmania contends that the proposed Derogation is consistent with the causer pays principle because it recovers the Additional Cost from the party who caused the need for additional R6.
+The NGF supports Hydro Tasmania's view.
+Hydro Tasmania further submits that, as the main beneficiaries of the 2008 TFOS, it is appropriate to recover the Additional Cost from the 2008 TFOS Units.

-Roaring 40s noted that it is only the connection of the first New TFOS Unit that creates the need for additional R6; connection of the second and subsequent higher efficiency generation units does not increase the R6 required to meet the new TFOS.
-Accordingly, Roaring 40s suggested that the proposed Derogation apply only to the first New TFOS Unit connected.67
+Roaring 40s noted that it is only the connection of the first 2008 TFOS Unit that creates the need for additional R6; connection of the second and subsequent higher efficiency generation units does not increase the R6 required to meet the 2008 TFOS.
+Accordingly, Roaring 40s suggested that the proposed Derogation apply only to the first 2008 TFOS Unit connected.

-However, not all stakeholders accepted that New TFOS Units "caused" the need for the additional R6.
-These stakeholders submitted that making the proposed Derogation on this basis would not be consistent with the cost recovery arrangements for FCAS in the NEM.68 As Gunns pointed out, the need for the additional R6 is the result of the Reliability Panel's decision to change the TFOS:
+However, not all stakeholders accepted that 2008 TFOS Units caused the need for additional R6.
+These stakeholders submitted that making the proposed Derogation on this basis would not be consistent with the existing cost recovery arrangements for MAS in the NEM.
+As Gunns pointed out, the need for the additional R6 is the result of the Reliability Panel's decision to change the TFOS:

-Indeed the cause is not new entrants but the fact that the old standard was significantly out of line with that required for a modern multi generator type
+Indeed the cause is not new entrants but the fact that the old standard was significantly out of line with that required for a modern multi generator type system such as that found on mainland Australia and in most developed countries around the world.